 We are happy to offer you a team approach to meet your health care needs.
 Each patient has a care team of staff and providers who are focused on partnering with you.
 The care team includes you, the physician, nurse, medical assistant and receptionist.
 Your care team may also include a nurse practitioner, physician assistant, social worker, resident physician, pharmacist or others.

-If you have remaining refills, you may be able to fill them (check with your insurance formulary if you have a new insurance).
+If you have remaining refills, you might be able to fill them (check with your insurance formulary if you have a new insurance).
 The Patient Navigation Hub for Illinois-based patients and the Welcome Center can help coordinate refills and necessary appointments for new patients if needed.